 Many Uncompensated for Time Preparing and Finishing Work

 Donning and Doffing LawsuitsIn various donning and doffing lawsuits, the courts have found in favor of employees.
-These include a 2012 US Supreme Court ruling against a poultry processor required the employer to pay employees for time spent putting on and taking off required safety gear.
+These include a 2012 US Supreme Court ruling against a poultry processor required the employer to pay employees for time spent putting on and taking off required safety gear at the start and the finish of their shift.
 In issuing its decision, the Supreme Court found certain activities should be paid for if they are essential to the work being done.

 In the case of safety gear, employees benefit by not being exposed to workplace hazards; however, employers also benefit by paying less for employee sick time.
 According to plaintiffs, employees should either be given the necessary time to don and doff work gear as part of their workday or they should be compensated for time spent dressing and undressing for work.
 A donning and doffing lawsuit typically seeks unpaid overtime, as the time spent donning and doffing safety gear or a uniform adds time to the work week in excess of 40 hours.

 Hotel and restaurant workers, as well as hospital and healthcare workers, are all usually required as terms of their employment to wear a uniform.
 As such, donning and doffing lawsuits can be prevalent in those industries as well.
 A 2008 employment class action lawsuit filed against the Hilton LAX included allegations that hotel workers were not paid for the time it took to put on and take off their uniforms.
 The Hilton LAX settled the lawsuit for $2.5 million.